-To start a corporation in New Jersey, you must file the Certificate of Incorporation with the New Jersey Department of the Treasury, Division of Revenue and Enterprise Services.
+To start a corporation in the Garden State, you need to file a Certificate of Incorporation with the New Jersey Department of the Treasury, Division of Revenue and Enterprise Services.

 There are some rules you’ll need to follow when choosing your name, though.
 New Jersey restricts certain terms that cannot be used without prior state approval.
-If your desired business name includes any of the following, you will have to email the Corporate Filing Department to check name availability and get cleared with a paper application.
-The restricted terms include:
+You need to email the Corporate Filing Department to get cleared if your desired business name includes:

-In addition to the restricted terms, New Jersey mandates that business names do not contain any form of profanity.
+New Jersey also mandates that business names do not contain any form of profanity.

 Along with restricted words, some terms need to be included if your business is a corporation.
 The designators available in New Jersey include “Corporation,” “Incorporated,” “Company,” or an abbreviation of one of these words.
 The abbreviation (not the full word) “Ltd.” may also be used.